iWriteGigs

 C The prefrontal cortex tends to develop more rapidly (and sooner) than the amygdala.

-D Neither the amygdala nor the prefrontal cortex develop in adolescence.
+D The amygdala and the prefrontal cortex tend to develop during the same time in adolescence.

 Question #23